Chad Lawson: Career

 In 2009 after returning to the United States, Lawson released his debut solo album Set on a Hill, a primarily improvised jazz piano album produced by William Ackerman.
 The album was awarded the album of the year by Whisperings: Solo Piano Radio.
 After the release of the album, Lawson moved back to Charlotte after experiencing health problems.
 His sophomore album, The Piano (2011), was awarded the SoloPiano.com classical album of the year.
 Lawson's 2013 album The Space Between was mostly written in a single day, and songs from the album were widely broadcast through RTVE and Echoes.

 In 2014, Lawson released the album The Chopin Variations, a double album reinterpreting the works of Chopin (one side solo piano, one side collaborations with violinist Judy Kang and cellist Rubin Kodheli), which was widely successful, reaching number one on the Billboard Top Classical Albums chart.
 In 2015, Lawson collaborated with veteran electro producer Man Parrish on the album Beautiful.
 Lawson followed The Chopin Variations with a second classical re-imagining in 2016, this time of Bach's chorale works.

 From 2016, Lawson began acting as the composer for the podcast Lore, as well as the podcast's Prime Video adaptation.
 Lawson collaborated with Lore creator Aaron Mahnke again for the soundtracks of his podcast Unobscured, and the theme song for the podcast Cabinet of Curiosities.

 Lawson's 2018 album Re:Piano saw him experiment with loops and effects using an iPad, and reached number five on the Billboard Classical Albums chart.

-In 2020, Lawson released his debut major label extended play, Stay, through Decca Records.
+In 2020, Lawson released his debut major label extended play, Stay, through Decca Records US.
 The album was written in honor of Mental Health Awareness Month in the US.

+Decca Records US released his debut major label album, You Finally Knew, on September 11, 2020, and a Deluxe Edition of the album the following year.

+Decca released his next album, a double album titled breathe, on September 23, 2022 to coincide with National Suicide Prevention and Awareness Month.
+It was recorded at Abbey Road Studios and included collaborations with violinist Esther Yoo and cellist-composer Peter Gregson.

+In 2023 Lawson performed at the Universal Music + Health Summit hosted by Arianna Huffington and Sir Lucien Grainge.

+In July 2024 Decca released his next album, Where We Are.